warunatrivet/uwazi_test/Host-Uwazi-with-HURIDOCS.md

+# HURIDOCS hosting

+HURIDOCS can provide hosting services to human rights organisations who do not have technical capacity to securely host and maintain Uwazi themselves, or who prefer to outsource it.
+Description of our hosting service:
+* Automatic installation of upgrades with new features and patches.
+* Secure hosting service in an undisclosed location in Europe.
+* Data hosted on a dedicated encrypted server.
+* Daily offline backups of database and files on encrypted storage facility (retention policy: daily backups kept for one week, weekly backups kept for one month, monthly backups kept for six months).
+* SSL encryption of all communications with the server (https).

-[Contact the Uwazi team](http://www.uwazi.io/contact-us/) if you would like us to host an Uwazi instance for you.
+[Contact the Uwazi team](http://www.uwazi.io/) if you would like us to host an Uwazi instance for you.

-The data and documents stored on our servers are encrypted.

-### Backups

-We provide daily, incremental backups (a security copy that contains only those files that have been altered since the last full backup).
-We retain those backups for 60 days.